agpelkey/combustion-sorc/README.md

     - Have the inventory service perform CRUD operations.
 Connect this service to a Postgres db that is running as a docker container.
     - The pricing service will contain the prices for every item within the Postgres table of the inventory service.
 The pricing service will hold this information in a non-relation database (MongoDB).
     - These services will communicate on the backend via a messabe broker (RabbitMQ).
+    - I have not decided what I will make for the "other" service in this image.